Become a Carpentries Instructor¶

 Read more about Instructor motivations in Dr. Beth Duckles’s report, Value of Software Carpentry to Instructors.

-Steps to becoming an Instructor¶
+Steps to Becoming an Instructor¶

 How do we score applicants?
 See our scoring rubric.
+Applications below a threshold score may be declined.
+Howewver, we welcome enthusiastic instructors to correspond and re-apply.

 To request training as an Instructor, please fill out this form.